Bartek-Mal/Python_cmd_chat/README.md

 - `/help` - Show available commands
 - `/camera` - Start camera recording.
 Press 'r' to toggle recording, 'q' to quit

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

----

-Feel free to contribute to this project by opening issues or submitting pull requests.